 The gtag.js library is the recommended tag for new implementations.
 However, there may be cases where you would prefer to use analytics.js (e.g., your site already makes use of analytics.js).
 See the developer documentation for more information.

 Use the Measurement Protocol

 Tips for dynamic websites

 A dynamic website is one for which the web pages are generated using a programming language like Python, Ruby, or PHP.
-You can use an include statement or template to push the tracking code dynamically to each page:
+You can use an include statement or template to push the tag dynamically to each page: